DaintyJet/VChat_GTER_EggHunter/README.md

 	* Now, trying every possible combinations of strings would get quite tiresome, so we can use the technique of *fuzzing* to automate this process as discussed later in the exploitation section.
 ### Dynamic Analysis
+This phase of exploitation is where we launch the target application or binary and examine its behavior based on the input we provide.
+We can do this both using automated fuzzing tools and manually generated inputs.
 #### Launch VChat
 1. Open Immunity Debugger